lewinpauli/selenium/README.md

 This is a website test, written in python and the webtesting framework selenium, created by Lewin Pauli.

-The goal for this test was to work in docker and docker swarm, next to the website container itself.
+The goal for this test was to work in docker and docker swarm, next to the website container itself, and will be started when changes will be pushed into git/ CI/CD Pipeline.

 Here a video on how to get started on windows with python & selenium: https://www.youtube.com/watch?v=0Q86-g1lTkY